idoCo10/Auto_WiFi_hack/README.md

-Wi-Fi Network Auto-Cracker

-Overview
+Description

-This Bash script automates the scanning, selection, and cracking of Wi-Fi networks using tools like aircrack-ng.
-Designed for advanced users, it provides functionalities such as:
+This Bash script automates the process of scanning, attacking, and cracking Wi-Fi networks.
+It combines network scanning, deauthentication attacks, and dictionary-based password cracking to simplify the process of testing Wi-Fi network security.

-Network Scanning: Automatically scans and displays Wi-Fi networks, including details like BSSID, channel, encryption, power, and connected clients.

-Deauthentication Attack: Performs deauthentication attacks to capture WPA/WPA2 handshakes.

-Dictionary Attack: Attempts to crack Wi-Fi passwords using the captured handshake and a dictionary file.

-Vendor Detection: Identifies device vendors using their MAC addresses.

-Client Analysis: Scans and displays connected clients for target networks.

-⚠️ Disclaimer
-This script is intended for educational and ethical purposes only.
-Unauthorized use to access or disrupt networks is illegal and punishable by law.
-Use responsibly on networks you own or have permission to test.
+> ⚠️ Disclaimer: This script is intended for educational and penetration testing purposes only.
+Unauthorized use to attack networks without permission is illegal and unethical.
+Use responsibly.

 ---

 Features

-Automated Wi-Fi Scanning
+Wi-Fi Network Scanning:

-Detects available networks with detailed information.
+Detects available Wi-Fi networks and displays detailed information, including:

-Organizes data for easier target selection.
+SSID (Network Name)

+Encryption Type

+Channel

+Signal Strength (Power)

+BSSID (MAC Address)

+Client Count

+Automatically organizes and sorts scan results for easy readability.

+Client Device Identification:

+Identifies client devices connected to specific Wi-Fi networks.

+Displays vendor information using OUI lookups.

-Deauthentication Attack
+Deauthentication Attack:

-Disrupts target devices to capture WPA/WPA2 handshakes.
+Executes deauthentication attacks to force clients to disconnect from the network.

+Captures WPA handshakes during the attack.

-Password Cracking
+Password Cracking:

-Uses a dictionary-based approach to find passwords.
+Uses captured WPA handshakes to attempt password cracking via a dictionary attack (e.g., rockyou.txt).

+Validates captured handshakes before cracking.

+Automatic Handshake Handling:

+Detects and skips networks with already cracked passwords or previously failed attempts.

+Open Network Detection:

+Automatically skips open (unencrypted) networks.

+---

+How It Works

+1. Network Scanning:

+Scans for nearby Wi-Fi networks for a specified duration.

+Outputs organized scan results with all relevant details.

+2. Target Selection:

+Prompts the user to choose a network based on the scan results.

+Automatically validates the selected network's availability.

+3. Deauthentication Attack:

+Attempts to capture a WPA handshake by deauthenticating client devices.

+Repeats the attack up to a defined number of attempts.

+4. Handshake Validation and Cracking:

+If a handshake is captured, the script validates it and starts a dictionary attack to crack the Wi-Fi password.

-Device Vendor Lookup
+5. Device Scanning:

-Maps MAC addresses to manufacturer names.

-User-Friendly Interface

-Interactive prompts for network selection and attack execution.
+Scans for client devices connected to the target network.

+Displays MAC addresses and vendor details for all connected devices.